yuta-51/portfolio/index.md

 # About Me
 ---
 Hello!
 My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities in data science and analytics.
-On this personal website, I showcase my accomplishments and skills as well as projects that helped improve my skills.
+On this personal website, I showcase my projects, accomplishments, and skills.
 I hope you enjoy!

 # Education